Inspired by Ai and Estraven

-The sounds two minds make.
-One always wants to go, while the other is curious to stay and discover their presence further.
+The voices of two minds.
+One always wants to go, while the other is curious to stay and discover further their presence.

-The question “where?” is flexible.
+The question of “where?”, is flexible.
 Where are we (going)?
-Two entirely different questions; though, perhaps, not mutually exclusive.
+Two distinct questions; yet, perhaps not mutually exclusive.
 First one -where are we?- wants to understand.
-It could or not be controlling.
-Latter -where are we going?- wants to know the unknowable, definitely controlling.
-Even slightly obsessive…
+It may or may not be controlling.
+The second-where are we going?- wants to know the unknowable; thus, definitely controlling.
+Perhaps even slightly obsessive…

 Curiosity towards presence and progression…